-Independent research of primary and secondary data in a selected topic; topic title to be approved by major professor and department chair; paper to be kept on file.
-Prerequisite: Advanced standing, proven research ability and approval of department chair.
+Independent research of primary and secondary data in a selected topic; topic title to be approved by major professor and academic chair; paper to be kept on file.
+Prerequisite: Advanced standing, proven research ability and approval of academic chair.
 Repeatable for a maximum of six hours.
+This course may satisfy the SALT Tier II requirement.

-4113 Principles of Auditing (3) F
+4113 Principles of Auditing (3) F (night), SP (day)